Skip to main content

 http(s)://IP-address-or-domain:port/Application_Name/play.html?id=stream_id&playOrder=dash&token=tokenId

-If you directly want to use mpd URL then it will be as follows:
+If you directly want to use the mpd URL, then it will be as follows:

 http(s)://IP-address-or-domain:port/Application_Name/streams/streamId/streamId.mpd?token=tokenId